surajssd/blog_contents/content/post/2026/remote-machine-as-docker-runner.md

 - Docker daemon installed and running on the remote machine (see [Docker installation guide](https://docs.docker.com/engine/install/))
 - SSH access to the remote machine
-- Docker CLI installed on your local machine (doesn't need Docker daemon running)
+- Docker CLI installed on your local machine (doesn't need Docker daemon running).
+If you are on a Mac, you can install it via Homebrew: `brew install docker`
 - An SSH key for authentication to the remote machine

 ## Step 1: Configure SSH for Easy Access